tribbloid/minidot/popl17/UPGRADE.md

 Upgrade Guide
 ----------------------------

 This `popl17` directory contains many coq proof files written in coq 8.4.
 Could you upgrade their syntax to be compatible with coq 8.18?
-Do not touch other directories
+Do not touch other directories.

 The structure of the project is written in `./AGENT.md`